steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
 #### Short Term
-    Exclude test results.

     Builder
-        Pubish updates the user store but not the database.
+        Publish updates the user store but not the database.

-        Should Builder create the Production database and seed the user store during a build?
-            The database and user store can only be created one time.
-It must always be preserved during subsequent updates.

-    Add support for copying demonstration models into a new users account.
+        Add a model list to control which models are added.

     Why is the Python refactoring so slow?
         "Refactoring library rope is not installed.
 Install?"